emonte9/java-database-capstone/schema-architecture.md

-Section 2: Flow of Data and Control
+## Section 2: Flow of Data and Control
-The user navigates to AdminDashboard or interacts with pages like Appointments.
+1. A user action—like loading the AdminDashboard page or calling an API endpoint (e.g. Appointments)—originates in the browser or mobile client.

-The request is routed to the appropriate Thymeleaf or REST controller.
+2. The incoming HTTP request is dispatched to the matching Spring controller: a Thymeleaf controller for server-rendered views or a REST controller for JSON APIs.

-The controller invokes a service class to validate input and process logic.

-The service communicates with MySQL or MongoDB through repository interfaces.

-The database returns the requested data, which is then sent back to the user as a rendered page or JSON response.
+3. Within the controller, input is validated and then handed off to a service class that encapsulates the business rules (e.g. checking doctor availability, enforcing booking constraints).

+4. The service invokes one or more repository interfaces: Spring Data JPA repositories talk to MySQL for structured entities, and Spring Data MongoDB repositories handle document collections.

+5. The repository layer executes queries against the appropriate database engine—MySQL for relational tables and MongoDB for flexible documents—and returns raw data.

+6. Returned data is bound to Java model objects: JPA entities for MySQL records and document‐annotated classes for MongoDB data.

+7. Finally, the controller uses those model objects to produce the response—Thymeleaf templates render dynamic HTML, or REST endpoints serialize the models (or DTOs) into JSON—and sends it back to the client.